UmeshMaharshi30/Node_D3/README.md

 ## Running the tests
-// use this to run
+# use this to run

 node index.js

-On successful run it should create files "output.pdf" and "output.svg".
+On successful run it will create files "output.pdf" and "output.svg".

-"output.svg" file contains the svg of the data viz "output.pdf" file contains the pdf with svg in it
+"output.svg" file contains the svg of the data viz

+"output.pdf" file contains the pdf with svg in it

 ## Authors